Rizama-Victor/Computer-Vision-for-Intelligent-Traffic-Monitoring-and-Control/README.md

 ---

-## 🧠 Methodology / Step-by-Step-Procedure
+## 🧠 Model Building and Development

 ### Data Collection and Preparation
 Initially, a collection of 4 datasets was used to form a complete collection of 12,088 images of traffic lanes was obtained containing various classes ranging from _"buses", "cars", "motorcycle", "fire truck", "van", "pedestrians", "container truck"_ and _"bicycle"_ was gathered from Roboflow, an online computer vision platform for managing datasets and building computer vision Models.